halilcn/reco/README.md

 # reco

 The reco is a basic react component library to develop a faster, easier app.
-It hasn't had all features yet.
+It doesn't have all the components yet that it has to.
 So it is named basic library.

+//tailwind yüklemen gerek?

 ## Installation